-Sale of watercraft when physical certificate of title not issued obtain a physical certificate of title to the watercraft in order to transfer ownership to the dealer.
+Under the bill, if a person who is not an electronic watercraft dealer owns a watercraft for which a physical certificate of title has not been issued by a clerk of a court of common pleas and the person sells the watercraft to a watercraft dealer registered under the Watercraft and Waterways Law, the person is not required to obtain a physical certificate of title to the watercraft in order to transfer ownership to the dealer.
 The person must present the dealer, in a manner approved by the Chief, with sufficient proof of the person's identity and complete and sign a form prescribed by the Chief attesting to the person's identity and assigning the watercraft to the dealer.
 Except as otherwise provided in the bill, the watercraft dealer must present the assignment form to any clerk of a court of common pleas together with an application for a certificate of title and payment of the fees prescribed in the Watercraft and Waterways Law.
 (Sec.
 1548.032(A)(1).)